phytooracle/automation/README.md

 sbatch slurm_submission.sh 2020-01-27 yaml_files/example_machinelearning_workflow.yaml
 ```

-Make sure to change the account, partition as needed.
+Make sure to change the account, partition as needed in the YAML file.